IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Estimated number of students impacted: ~50

 ### New Chairs in the Project room

-Ergonomic furniture consisting of 6 office chairs and 4 lab bench chairs
+Description: Ergonomic furniture consisting of 6 office chairs and 4 lab bench chairs

 * Quantity: 10
 * Total Price: $1500